kwankiu/archlinux-installer/README.md

 ```
 installer
 ```
-3. The script will reboot after some first boot setups.
+3. The script will reboot after creating a user account and updating a root password.

-To continue the installation, login to root/root again, re-run the command,
+To continue the installation, re-run the command,

+Tips: You will need to login to your newly created user account instead of the root account.

 ```
 installer